 Today, December 21st is officially the first day of winter.
-While it is off season for most cyclists, some prefer doing some dirt rides on their mountain bikes.
+While the winter is the off-season for most cyclists, some prefer doing some dirt rides on their mountain bikes.
 But, finding an affordable mountain bike can be really tricky.
-And you may don’t want to spend a few bucks which you could use upgrading your road bike or even buying a new one, if you’re like me.
+And you may don’t want to spend a few bucks which you could use upgrading your road bike or even buying a new one if you’re like me.

 Luckily, there are cheaper options.
 Obviously, you can’t expect much if you don’t spend enough.
 There would a big difference between a cheap mountain bike and a top-end one in weight, durability, quality and ride comfort.
 But, remember, our goal is just having fun and turning our pedals to stay fit in the cold, dark winter days.

 What to look for in a mountain bike?